Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 What emerged from that twenty-year apprenticeship is a generation of Chinese brands with the same manufacturing and R&D capability as their Western counterparts, without the developed-market cost structure.

-China are now exporting these goods under Chinese brands.
-Here are a few examples:
+China is now exporting these goods under Chinese brands.
+A few examples:

-Apparel and outdoor: Anta Sports (now owns Arc'teryx and Salomon), Li Ning Sports, Laopu Gold
+- Apparel and outdoor: Anta Sports (partially owns Arc'teryx and Salomon), Li Ning Sports, Laopu Gold

 Did you know China now makes more than 60% of the world's television panels?